funficient/fem-qr-code/README.md

 ## Acknowledgments

 A big thank you to the awesome projects on FrontEnd Mentor!
 It really is the best way to learn!

+A special shoutout to @fidellim and @correlucas for their very helpful feedback to improve my project.